 I’m Still Here

-Art by ex-offenders, secure patients and detainees, entered into the 2018 Koestler Awards.
+Art by prisoners, secure patients and detainees, entered into the 2018 Koestler Awards.

 Curated by prisoners’ families

 What’s it like having a loved one in prison?
 Our I’m Still Here exhibition featured artwork entered into the 2018 Koestler Awards for arts in criminal justice.
 Curated by families supporting someone inside, each family selected artworks that illustrate their experiences.
 Their exhibition featured adiverse range of art, writing and music being created by prisoners, secure patients and detainees, as well as people on community sentences, across the UK.

 I’m Still Here is the 11th exhibition produced in partnership with Southbank Centre, and followed the 2017 exhibition Inside, curated by Antony Gormley.